 Some costs and fees will vary depending on the lender and other factors.
 The funding fee is lower on a VA Streamline (0.5 percent) than for VA purchase loans, and homeowners will often be able to move forward without paying for an appraisal.

-VA loans consistently fall on the lower end of rate offerings compared with conventional products, which is a lower-than-average rate environment that can mean big monthly payment decreases depending on your current rate.
+VA loan rates consistently fall on the lower end compared with conventional products, which is a lower-than-average rate environment that can mean big monthly payment decreases depending on your current rate.

 In fact, they’ve had the lowest average fixed rate on the market for more than five years running, according to data from Ellie Mae.